 - providing information for law enforcement purposes where required or authorised by law;

-- releasing your academic details to another tertiary institution or tertiary admission centre if you apply to transfer studies;
+- releasing to another tertiary institution or tertiary admission centre information about your academic progress at this University and any Government funded research training entitlement, where relevant, if you apply to transfer studies;

 - providing a list of enrolled students to the returning officer or other appointed electoral bodies to enable students who wish to vote at elections for student organisations to be able to do so (but not for the purpose of contacting students for marketing or promotional purposes);